riscmaster/kinematic_arbiter/README.md

 ## Drake Integration

 The C++ implementation of the mediated Kalman filter uses [Drake](https://drake.mit.edu/) for mathematical operations and geometric transformations.
-This section explains how to set up and verify Drake integration.
+This section is only relevant if you're building the full package (not using the `BUILD_PYTHON_ONLY` option).

 ### Installing Drake